-- Instructors/Staff should stay with and account for all students/clients/visitors after arriving in safe area. - All persons must remain in safe areas until notified by Director, CTC, or emergency responders.
+- Instructors/Staff should bring class /clinic/lab/visitor/room-rental roster with them to the safe area if possible. - Instructors/Staff should bring students/clients/visitor/room-rental roster with them to the safe area if possible. - Instructors/Staff should stay with and account for all students/clients/visitors after arriving in safe area. - All persons must remain in safe areas until notified by Director, CTC, or emergency responders.